 Members are permitted to use COE to purchase pre-paid envelopes, stationery, envelopes, toners, general office supplies, small office equipment etc. for use in their constituency offices and where these items have been purchased from the central Assembly Office Resources department the supplier will be “NI Assembly”.

-Other Expenses: This includes mobile phones, recall expenditure and disability allowance.
+This includes recall expenditure and disability allowance.

-Winding Up Expenditure (WUE): Paid to a former Member to allow him or her to bring their Assembly business to an orderly close.
+This is paid to a former Member to allow him or her to bring their Assembly business to an orderly close.
 It includes office costs, rent and rates.
 It is capped at £4,500 for the three-month period following a Member’s departure from the Assembly.
 The expenditure has not been recovered from any other person, nor has the former Member been reimbursed in relation to the expense by any other person.

 From time to time a programme of assurance reviews will be carried out on expenditure incurred by Members across a number of categories.
 Where any expense is found to be inadmissible under the terms of the Determination, recoupment will be sought from the Member and will be published under the description “Recovery of Inadmissible Expenses”